-The difference between a collector and the Jewelry Investor is that the Jewelry investor has to exit at a certain point, having entered the market with a plan to exit at the right time.
-Knowing the Right time to buy and sell Jewelry is the key here and this involves understanding some basic principles outlined in How to Invest Money in Jewelry.
+The difference between a Collector and the Jewelry Investor is that the Jewelry Investor has to exit at a certain point, having entered the market with a plan to exit at the right time.
+Knowing the right time to buy and sell Jewelry is the key and involves some basic principles outlined in How to Invest Money in Jewelry.

-Just like in the business of Buying Gold, the timing to enter and exit can mean everything, and is determined by a number of complex factors, one of which includes Market Intelligence, that involves knowledge of the Jewelry market.
+Just like in the business of Buying Gold, the timing to enter and exit can mean everything and is determined by several complex factors, one of which includes market intelligence, that involves knowledge of the Jewelry market.

-Market, is the business side of Antique Jewelry Investing, and includes basic understanding of world economics, geopolitical economics, for instance, one would factor in political instability, (instability in South Africa is probably going to affect the diamond prices world wide and so on...)
+Market is the business side of Antique Jewelry Investing and includes a basic understanding of the principles of world economics, geopolitical economics, for instance, one would factor in political instability (instability in South Africa is probably going to affect the diamond prices worldwide and so on...)

-The difference between a collector and the investor in a nutshell; you are a collector as long as you intend to keep your jewels, and you are an investor the minute you decide that you intend to buy and then sell with a profit.
-Many Jewelry Investors, are also collectors and keep the pieces they are especially fond of, for their own collection.
+The main difference between a Collector and the Investor is this... you are a Collector as long as you intend to keep your Jewelry and you are an Investor the minute you decide to buy and sell for profit.
+Most Jewelry Investors are also Collectors and keep the pieces they are especially fond of for their collection.

-Whether you want to invest in jewelry or collect jewelry, you need to develop some market intelligence before you depart with your cash and this is the reason we created this website about Investing in Antique Jewelry.
+Whether you want to invest in Jewelry or Collect Jewelry, or both, you need to develop some market intelligence before you part with your hard-earned cash.

-When you sit down and think about it, there's quite a big difference between a collector and a Jewelry investor, but the one denominator common to both Jewelry collector and investor is a passion for beautiful Jewelry and gems.
+When you sit down and think about it, there's quite a big difference between a Collector and a Jewelry Investor, but the one denominator common to both Jewelry Collector and Investor is a passion for excellence and beauty.